cookiemonsterproject/cookie-monster/README.md

     digester.Start(digestFn)
     ```

-    Here you have to pass the function used to process the work, in the form of: `func(cookie cookiejar.Cookie) error`.
+    Here you have to pass the function used to process the work, in the form of: `func(cookie cookiemonster.Cookie) error`.

 5. Stop the pool (optional):